Argument III

 Dear Friends,

 Let me see if I understand the UCG correctly.
-Are they suggesting that Paul believed it was acceptable with God if a UCG member paid to watch someone in the world engage in sexually immoral behavior.
-I ask this because they are employing this argument to defend their teaching that God approves of His people seeking out those who profane the Sabbath and pay them for the fruit of this sin.
+Are they suggesting that Paul believed it was acceptable with God if a UCG member paid to watch someone in the world engage in sexually immoral behavior?
+I ask this because they are employing this argument to defend their belief that God approves of His people seeking out and paying those who engage in profaning the Sabbath.
+Does anyone honestly believe this makes sense?

-It is our opinion that the point Paul was making was that it is impossible to not be a part of a world dominated by sinners.
-However, we don't believe he was implying that because of this fact, God's people are now free to patronize its sin, much the way the UCG does when dining out on the Sabbath.
+In truth, the point Paul was making was that it is impossible to not be a part of a world dominated by sinners.
+However, I don't believe for one minute that he was implying that because of this fact, God's people are now free to patronize its sin.

 Respectfully,